-Ian Tordoff - Non-Executive Chairman (AC Chair, RC, ARCC)
+Ian Tordoff - Executive Chairman (AC Chair, ARCC)

-Prior to founding Vulcan, Ian's experience in directing large operations included: leading an EY team in restructuring functions in Ford of Europe as part of a turnaround strategy, before moving to a loss-making European ISP helping to take it to break-even in 18 months.
+Prior to founding Vulcan, lan's experience in directing large operations included: leading an EY team in restructuring functions in Ford of Europe as part of a turnaround strategy, before moving to a loss-making European ISP helping to take it to break-even in 18 months.
 He has created and led specialist teams in the execution of \$6bn+ health-sector projects, delivering substantial service developments in the UK and the Middle East.
 Ian has held non-executive and advisory roles in the NHS, dermal testing and digital-health businesses.
-Currently he is a Director of a listed wellness business and holds advisory roles in the UK & Asia.

-John Hunter Maxwell - Chief Executive Officer (AC)
+John Hunter Maxwell - Non-executive (AC,RC)